revarcline/rombrary/ROADMAP.md

 it appears my edit form is not working as a patch

-maybe create an admin view? urgh. automated orphan collection is less easy.
+maybe create an admin view? yes, where you can run automated orphan collection and delete params

+ok add admin then
+(pretty painless)